simonwep/java-express/README.md

 ```

 # Middleware
-Middleware are one of the most important functions of JavaExpress, with middleware you can handle a request before it reaches any request handler.
+Middleware are one of the most important features of JavaExpress, with middleware you can handle a request before it reaches any other request handler.
 To create an own middleware you have serveral interfaces:
 * `HttpRequest`  - Is **required** to handle an request.
 * `ExpressFilter` - Is **required** to put data on the request listener.
 * `ExpressFilterTask` - Can be used for middleware which needs an background thread.